-In 1902 with a resurgent smallpox epidemic underway in England, Watnall almost became the location for an isolation hospital for victims of the highly-infectious disease.
-Smallpox had a high mortality rate, especially in children and even if you did survive, it left sufferers with terrible scars.
+In 1902 with a resurgent smallpox epidemic underway in England, Watnall almost became the location for an "isolation hospital" for victims of the highly-infectious disease.
+As the news of the planned hospital spread, worried locals expressed their concerns.
+Smallpox had a 30% mortality rate and even if you did survive, it left sufferers with terrible scars.
 It was at the time, in health terms, public enemy number one.

 The local smallpox outbreak lasted for over a year but a more widespread acceptance of vaccinations played a significant role limiting its effects.
 The British Medical Journal reported on it in May 1903...